DoctorDinosaur/Pressure2DarkPatch/README.md

 # Pressure2DarkPatch
-Unofficial Patches for the Pressure²: Dark Version Steam Skin.
+Old Unofficial Patches for the Pressure²: Dark Version Steam Skin.

-Hopefully it won't be needed for much longer, DirtDiglett (The original creator) is in the process of reworking the whole skin
+This is now obsolete!
+Please switch back to the main branch of https://github.com/DirtDiglett/Pressure2/ which is now fully bug fixed!

 # Fixes
 Settings Menu: